 - See buyers and ARPU (average revenue per user).
 If you sell in-app products, the funnel report can tell you about new and repeat buyers.
 See average revenue per paying user and benchmarks, to compare your app's performance to similar apps, at every stage of the acquisition funnel.
 Use this report to understand how quickly your in-app products and subscriptions are gaining traction with users.

 - Explore how countries behave differently.
 Users in different countries rarely behave the same.
 Filter user acquisition data by country to measure, for example, the effectiveness of campaigns targeted at specific countries.

 - Compare conversion rates.
 See how you're doing compared to others with user acquisition benchmarks.
 These benchmarks compare your app's conversion rates to similar apps on the Play Store.

 - Utilize UTM tags.
 Third-party advertising can be broken out in the funnel by using appropriate UTM tagging.
 Take advantage of this feature to understand the effectiveness of these partners.

 - Understand your peers and opportunities.
-Benchmarks in the Play Console provide a "how am I doing?" check.
+Benchmarks in the Play Console provide a "how am I doing?" check, so you can compare your app's performance to similar apps, at every stage of the acquisition funnel.
 Use these benchmarks to reveal the greatest opportunities for growth in your product.